Current Projects

 The Tylerville section of Haddam has relied upon groundwater as the sole drinking water supply to residences and commercial properties.
 Groundwater in Tylerville has been impacted by historic releases of chlorinated solvents, 1,4-dioxane (a solvent stabilizer), and methyl-tert butyl ether (MTBE).
 Parcels with water supply wells impacted with contaminants above applicable state and federal criteria have utilized individual filtration systems and/or bottled water for consumptive use.

-In January 2020, installation of the water mains were completed.
+DEEP has completed installation of the water main in 2020.
 Individual water service connections are largely complete.

 Tylerville Center State Superfund Site contains a background summary of the project.